 Pain caused by the passage of stone fragments.

-Blocked urine flow as a result of stone fragments becoming stuck in the urinary tract.
+Blocked urine flow because of stone fragments getting stuck in the urinary tract.
 The fragments may then need to be removed with a ureteroscope.

 Urinary tract infection.